Northwest Power and Conservation Council

-The Northwest Power and Conservation Council is a regional organization that develops and maintains a regional power plan and a fish and wildlife program to balance the Northwest's environment and energy needs.
+The Northwest Power and Conservation Council is a regional organization that develops and maintains a regional power plan and a fish and wildlife program to balance the environment and energy needs of the Northwestern United States.
 Based in Portland, Oregon, the Council was created in 1980 when the U.S. Congress passed the Pacific Northwest Electric Power Planning and Conservation Act.
 The council's main task is to develop a 20-year electric power plan that will guarantee adequate and reliable energy at the lowest economic and environmental cost to the Northwest.
 Member states of the organization are Idaho, Montana, Oregon, and Washington.

 Power plan

 The council updates the 20-year electric power plan every five years.
 The process relies on broad public participation to inform the plan and build consensus on its recommendations.
 The plan generally targets energy efficiency and predicts that a large percentage of the new demand for electricity over the next 20 years in the Northwestern United States can be met by using energy more efficiently.
 The sixth plan was unanimously approved by the council on February 10, 2010.